“Kindness is the language which the deaf can hear and the blind can see.” –Mark Twain

 Blue Zones – Other churches wish to be viewed as “blue zones” where people can learn how to prolong their lives through lifestyle modifications.
 Why not?
 Some have reasoned, we have the truth about God, and God has shown us how to be healthy.
 I once heard of an Adventist church that was so health-minded that if you brought a dish to the potluck that contained some forbidden ingredient, you could be sure it would end up in the trash.
 Why?
 Because they put a great deal of emphasis on dietary “holiness.”
 But what about their relationships with people?
 How much importance do they put on being gracious and kind?
 What is more important?

 Imagine what it would be like if your church was known primarily for its warmth and compassion!
-If the people in our communities thought of Adventists as the kindest people in town, imagine what effect this could have.
-If word got out (and it were true) that Adventist churches were filled with people who were eager to love everyone (insiders and outsiders), and who were considerate and kind, even when they didn’t share your views, people would come to our churches in droves.
-Every Sabbath we'd have traffic jams in our parking lots, because there are very few places in the world where people can find unconditional acceptance and love.
+If the people in your community thought of Adventists as the kindest people in town, imagine what effect this could have.
+If word got out (and it were true) that Adventist churches are filled with people who are eager to love everyone (insiders and outsiders) , even if you don’t share their views, people would in droves.
+Every Sabbath we’d have traffic jams in our parking lots, because there are very few places in the world where people can find unconditional acceptance and love.

 Adventism as its worst is believing that we can never measure up to God’s standards, and that, thanks to our fallen natures, life is much worse than we first imagined.
 It is believing that most people outside of the church are evil and to be avoided, and that if we are at peace with ourselves and the world, then we’ve probably forgotten some terrible sin that we have committed that needs to be confessed!
 It is not understanding righteousness by faith and the good news of grace and forgiveness!